fleek-platform/website/src/content/changelog/20241107-changelog-fleek-next-js-ssr-support-billing-support-and-more/index.md

 Additionally, on that page you can evaluate the performance of Fleek’s own public IPFS gateway, or check it directly at `flk-ipfs.xyz/[CONTENT_ID]` where [CONTENT_ID] is your IPFS content hash (e.g. https://flk-ipfs.xyz/bafybeic3nmuprwqqgbpzskmihjyjcbojz7phir47rdwcknklixcbppp7e4.)

 We maintain a globally-distributed set of nodes to ensure our gateway performance is competitive even with IPFS’s own public gateway offering.
 Want to check for yourself?
 Simply plug this `CONTENT_ID` into the search input of our new tool and compare response times between our gateway and others.
+In the next few weeks, we plan to position this page as an independent community resource rather than an in-house tool.

 ![ipfs gateway tool](./ipfs-gateway-tool.png)